-Spiritual gifts given to God’s people to minister in the church (1 Cor 12:1-11), to strengthen others, and mutually encourage each other's faith (Rom 1:11, 12).
+Spiritual gifts were given to God’s people to minister in the church (1 Cor 12:1-11), to strengthen others, and mutually encourage each other's faith (Rom 1:11, 12).
 The rise of mobile applications and online search is changing the church as in the world today.
 Digital Bible is now replacing the book Bible.
-Hymns are projected on big screen.
-Bible information is searchable through the internet sites.
-Borrowing rate of our CD and tapes in the library are dwindling.
-We live in an increasingly connected world with access to diverse contents but does it connect us closer to God?
+Hymns are projected on a big screen.
+Bible information is available and accessible through internet-sites.
+The borrowing rate of CDs and tapes in our church library is dwindling.
+We live in an increasingly connected world with access to diverse contents but does it give us a closer connection to God?
 Acts 1:8 said, “You will receive power when the Holy Spirit has come upon you...”
-Are we relying more of Power-Point and power search than the power of the Holy Spirit?
-Have you discover your spiritual gifts?
+Are we relying more on “Power-Point” and “power search” than the power of the Holy Spirit?
+Have you discovered your spiritual gifts?
 Are you exercising your spiritual gifts?
 Actively pursue spiritual gifts, use it in the service of the church and encourage one another to do so as well, as every gift is a blessing.
 “As each has received a gift, use it to serve one another, as good stewards of God's varied grace.”
 (1 Pet 4:10).

-Gospel message is simple and clear.
+Gospel (the) message is simple and clear.
 Simply, the truth centred on Jesus Christ and the Good news of the Kingdom.
-Clearly, the Bible proclaim that there is no other name and no other way into the kingdom of God other than through the name of Jesus Christ and His sacrificial death on the cross.
+Clearly, the Bible proclaims that there is no other name and no other way into the kingdom of God other than through the name of Jesus Christ and His sacrificial death on the cross.
 “And there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved.”
 (Acts 4:12).
-Response to the altar-call must be heartfelt and through repentance.
+Response to the altar call must be heartfelt and with repentance.
 “For godly grief produces a repentance that leads to salvation without regret, whereas worldly grief produces death.”
 (2 Cor 7:10).
-Coercion or compromise must not be a response for rejection at the altar-call, be sober-minded (1 Pet 5:8), surrender to God’s wisdom and His perfect plan.
-Instead allow time to pray and use feedback form for follow-up.
-Perhaps, be prepared to share a welcome gift pack of a bible, a decision card for pre-believers to receive Jesus Christ and Lord and Saviour and an open invitation for regular church service.
-Let the Holy Spirit convict the world concerning sin and righteousness and judgment (Jn 16:8).
-Do we need to conduct a Sunday school teaching program on sharing the gospel with gospel friends?
+Coercion or compromise must not be a response for rejection of the altar call, be sober-minded (1 Pet 5:8), surrender to God’s wisdom and His perfect plan.
+Instead, allow time to pray and use a feedback form for follow-up with the pre-believer.
+Perhaps, be prepared to share a welcome gift pack comprising of a bible, a decision card for pre-believers to receive Jesus Christ as Lord and Saviour and an open invitation to attend regular church service.
+Let the Holy Spirit convict the world concerning sin, un-righteousness and judgement (Jn 16:8).
+Is there a need to conduct a Sunday school teaching program on sharing the gospel with family and friends?

-From locals to foreign nationalities
+From locals to foreign nationals

-We are a multi-ethnic society and with multi-culturalism.
-Foreign nationalities are here for various reasons but mainly for studies and to work.
-Two largest foreign nationalities working or living in Singapore are the Chinese and Indian.
-They are here in Singapore and we can reach out to them without having to travel a far.
+We are a multi-ethnic society with diverse cultures.
+Foreign nationals are here for various reasons, the main ones being studies and work.
+The two largest foreign nationalities working or living in Singapore are the Chinese and Indian.
+They are here in Singapore and we can reach out to them without having to travel far.

 Chinese community outreach.
 Christianity is not a western religion.
 Chinese characters and the Bible have a close relationship in purpose and meaning.
-Large population of Chinese foreign workers here have yet to find real peace and joy nor hear the Good News of love and hope.
-Their thirst can only be satisfied by the living water, their empty soul can only find new life, eternal life in Christ.
+A large number of Chinese foreign workers here have yet to find real peace and joy nor heard the Good News of love and hope.
+Their thirst can only be satisfied by the living water, their empty soul can only find new life; eternal life in Christ.
 Jesus replied, “I am the bread of life.
 Whoever comes to me will never be hungry again.
-Whoever believes in me will never be thirsty.
-(Jn 6:35, NLT).
+Whoever believes in me will never be thirsty.“(Jn 6:35, NLT).